-What kind of patients do you see and how do I know you’re the right therapist for me?
+You say you like to work with creative people.
+How do I know if you’re the right therapist for me?

-I work with individuals and couples over the age of 21.
-In general, I don’t work with folks who are seeking therapy as the result of a court order or who are struggling with an active substance abuse issue.
+I work with most individuals over the age of 21.
+I welcome people of all races, ethnicities, religious beliefs, gender identities, sexual orientations, abilities and body types.
+In general, I don’t work with people who are mandated to attend therapy as the result of a court order or who are struggling with an active substance abuse issue.
 The best way to know if we’re a good therapeutic ‘fit’ is to give me a call so we can talk briefly and perhaps schedule an initial visit.
 I’ll be glad to answer all of your questions about the process.

 How long is this work going to take?

 It’s impossible for me to give you a specific answer to this question.
 My goal is to support your independence in the ways that make the most sense for you.
 I’m wary of any kind of therapy that promises a ‘quick fix’.
 Human beings are complicated and the issues you bring into counseling may be deeply embedded in your personal history.
 Some problems can be resolved in just a few sessions; many cannot.

 What are some of the benefits of counseling?

 People who do well in therapy report that they feel more powerful, independent, active and emotionally balanced.
 They also experience greater self-awareness and have deeper and more rewarding relationships with others.

 How often will we meet and how long are the sessions?

 For most people, weekly sessions seem to work best.
 Sessions are 50 minutes in length.